MiraGeoscience/geoh5py/docs/content/uijson_format/index.rst

 title ``str``
     Title of user interface window

-To complete the example above with a python script to print out the name of a block model object, we will add the **run_command**, and **title** parameter to the ui.json file.
+To complete the example above with a Python script to print out the name of a block model object, add the **run_command**, and **title** parameter to the ui.json file.

 .. code-block:: json